shaofeihuang/ASTRAL/README.md

 1. Navigate to the "Countermeasures" tab
 2. Change mitigation likelihood values for each vulnerability (i.e. probability that countermeasure(s) will mitigate the vulnerability) to find the most effective combination for reducing risk

+### Step 9: Multi-Objective Optimisation
+1. Navigate to the "Optimisation" tab
+2. Execute optimisation runs to identify and analyse Pareto-optimal mitigation configurations

 ---